smattingly/database-tutorial/part1.md

 Query OK, 1 row affected (0.02 sec)
 ```

 It is very important to use the correct `WHERE` clause.
 As before, you should first test your `WHERE` clause with a `SELECT` statement, to be sure it matches all and only the rows that you want to delete.

 If you do not include a `WHERE` clause, all rows in the table will be deleted.

 Notice that you do not (cannot) list column names, because `DELETE` works on entire rows.

-### Exercises
+### Exercise set 4

+Use the `tee <filename>;` and `notee;` commands to capture your solutions to the following exercises.
+Use the filename `exercise4-1.txt` for the first exercise, and so on.

-1. In the previous set of exercises, you inserted three rows.
-Delete them.
+1. In the previous set of exercises, you inserted a new visit row.
+Delete it.
+To verify your solution, execute a `SELECT` statement that shows the row is no longer present.
+2. In the previous set of exercises, you inserted two new student rows.
+Use a single `DELETE` statement to delete both rows.
+To verify your solution, execute a `SELECT` statement that shows the rows are no longer present.